sebma-github/DNA-methylation---Charr/README.md

 All R analyses were done under
 Version 1.1.456 – © 2009-2018 RStudio, Inc.

-## The workflow can be resumed as follows:
+## The workflow for methylation assesment can be resumed as follows:
 ## I.1 Assessment of C-T SNPs from fastq files:
 Used whole genome sequencing data from 8 individuals: 1 male and 1 female for each morph.